42milez/go-oidc-expt/README.md

 The containers:
 - can be stopped with `make stop`
-  - The stopped containers can be started with `make start`
+  - Stopped containers can be started with `make start`
 - can be stopped and removed with `make down`
+- and volumes can be deleted with `make destroy`

 ### Apply migrations